Andryushik/ecommerce-store/README.md

 # Full Stack E-Commerce + Store

+Demo you cant see [here](https://ecommerce-store-onlinestore.vercel.app/)

 This is the Store, Admin Dashboard [here](https://github.com/Andryushik/ecommerce-admin)

 An e-commerce website template is a powerful tool for creating and launching online sales with minimal effort.
 It provides users with a unique platform for selling products and services over the internet, offering a multitude of features and capabilities.
 Here's a brief description of the template:

 Product Catalog: The template allows you to create a structured catalog of products with the ability to add images, descriptions, specifications, and prices.
 This helps customers easily find and select the products they're interested in.

-Shopping Cart and Checkout: Customers can add products to their cart, manage it, and complete orders with various options such as quantity, delivery address, and payment method.
+Shopping Cart and Checkout: Customers can add products to their cart, manage it, and complete orders and do the payment with a credit card (Stripe).

-Inventory Management: The template offers the ability to track product stock levels and automatically update product availability information on the website.
+Inventory Management: The Admin Dashboard [here](https://github.com/Andryushik/ecommerce-admin) offers the ability to track product stock levels and automatically update product availability information on the website.

-Multiple Payment Options: Customers can choose from various payment methods, including credit cards, electronic payments, cash, and others.

 Mobile Optimization: The template is adapted for viewing and purchasing from mobile devices, ensuring convenience and accessibility for all users.

-Order Management and Delivery Tracking: Store owners can easily track and manage orders and provide customers with information about the status of their deliveries.

-Integration with Social Media: The template allows easy integration with popular social media platforms to expand the audience and promote products.

-Feedback System and Chat Support: Customers can ask questions, leave reviews, and get assistance through the integrated feedback system or chat support.

-Analytics and Reports: The template provides tools for analyzing sales data, customer behavior, and the effectiveness of marketing campaigns.
+Analytics and Reports: The Admin Dashboard [here](https://github.com/Andryushik/ecommerce-admin) template provides tools for analyzing sales data, and the effectiveness of marketing campaigns.

-Design Customization and Marketing Tools: Store owners can customize the website's design and launch promotions, discounts, and campaigns to attract customers.
+Design Customization and Marketing Tools: The Admin Dashboard [here](https://github.com/Andryushik/ecommerce-admin) template provides a Billboards management to launch promotions, discounts, and campaigns to attract customers.

-Security and Data Protection: The template ensures a high level of security to protect customer data and order information.

-SEO Optimization: The website can be easily optimized for search engines to attract more organic traffic.
+SEO Optimization: The website can be easily optimized for search engines to attract more organic traffic with build in next.js tools.

 This e-commerce website template offers all the necessary tools for successful product and service sales online, providing convenience for both business owners and customers.